254-Ben/med-sync-scheduler/README.md

 **URL**: https://lovable.dev/projects/f5bc40a9-448e-4942-b1c3-f900862ceae6

+## AI TOOLS USED
+- Chatgpt to gemerate the problem and the desired solution
+- Claudi Ai to generate the prompt
+- Supabase & Lovable to build and deploy the web application

 ## 📋 Development History & Prompts Used

 This project was built through iterative development using the following key prompts: